monadli/ftl/README.md

 For example, the ternary operator `? :` is written in such a way that at time of computation, either `is_true()` or `otherwise()` is computed based on the result of `if_true` but they will never be computed together.
 This will reduce unnecessary computation.

 ### Parameter as Tail Function for Reducing Call Stack Depth
 A parameter can be defined as a tail function (function signature with name ends with `$`) as well.
 At runtime the corresponding expression will be wrapped as a tail function and returned to calling stack without being invoked.
 Such mechanism is specially designed to reduce depth of call stacks when dealing with recursive functions.
-In the end, no matter how many recursives, the call stack depth can be maintained as a constant.
+In the end, no matter how many recursions, the call stack depth can be maintained as a constant.

 You have to make sure that when writing a function with tail parameter, it is really a tail.